 Try this entirely plant-based Italian restaurant

 Try the artisanal burek, hand-stretched on the “magic table.”
-For a gourmet break that’s a refreshing change from the classics, head to Holy Burek Paris, which brings Balkan expertise to 66 rue du Faubourg Poissonnière (10th arrondissement).
+For a gourmet break that’s a refreshing change from the classics, head to Holy Burek Paris, which brings Balkan expertise to 66 Rue du Faubourg Poissonnière (10th arrondissement).
 The restaurant offers bureks made with hand-stretched filo dough, filled with spinach, veal, chicken, cheese, or potatoes.